rushxs7/xml_project/README.md

 Inside the subfolder, there is a config folder.
 There is a "*database.php.example*" file inside.
 Edit the credentials inside the file to make the application connect to your MySQL database.
 Save this file as *database.php* inside the *config* folder.

 Now, if you enter "localhost/**subfolder_name**" in the url-bar, the application should launch.

+Installation Guide is also available through a video provided in the root folder of the project.